-.01-2 Definitions.
+COMAR 15.15.01.01-2 .01-2.
+Definitions.

-- A. In these regulations, the following terms have the meanings indicated. - B. Terms Defined. - (1) "Adjoining" means having a common border. - (2) "Agricultural land preservation easement" or "easement" means a negative servitude which restricts a landowner's right to use the land for any commercial, industrial, or residential purpose except as otherwise permitted by Agriculture Article, §2-513, Annotated Code of Maryland. - (3) "Agricultural use" means any use of land which directly contributes to the production, processing, or storage of agricultural products. - (4) "Contiguous" means having a common border. - (5) "Profitable farming feasibility" means the: - (a) Potential for yielding an excess of returns over expenditures through agricultural production and transactions as influenced and determined by productive capability of the subject land; - (b) Existence and proximity of markets for agricultural products; and - (c) Relative profitability of agricultural pursuits on adjacent and nearby lands. - (6) "Severe economic hardship" means: - (a) A state of financial peril of a landowner as evidenced by bankruptcy proceedings; - (b) The results of natural disaster or farm owner/operator disability; or - (c) As determined by the Board of Trustees on a case-by-case basis. - (7) "Subdivision" means the division of land into two or more parts or parcels.
+A. In these regulations, the following terms have the meanings indicated.

+(1) "Adjoining" means having a common border.

+(2) "Agricultural land preservation easement" or "easement" means a negative servitude which restricts a landowner's right to use the land for any commercial, industrial, or residential purpose except as otherwise permitted by Agriculture Article, §2-513, Annotated Code of Maryland.

+(3) "Agricultural use" means any use of land which directly contributes to the production, processing, or storage of agricultural products.

+(4) "Contiguous" means having a common border.

+(5) "Profitable farming feasibility" means the:

+(a) Potential for yielding an excess of returns over expenditures through agricultural production and transactions as influenced and determined by productive capability of the subject land;

+(b) Existence and proximity of markets for agricultural products; and

+(c) Relative profitability of agricultural pursuits on adjacent and nearby lands.

+(6) "Severe economic hardship" means:

+(a) A state of financial peril of a landowner as evidenced by bankruptcy proceedings;

+(b) The results of natural disaster or farm owner/operator disability; or

+(c) As determined by the Board of Trustees on a case-by-case basis.

-.02 Agricultural Preservation Advisory Boards.
+.02.
+Agricultural Preservation Advisory Boards.

-- A. In each county containing productive agricultural land, the county governing body shall appoint a five-member agricultural preservation advisory board as provided by law (Agriculture Article, §2-504.1). - B. The appointment of an agricultural preservation advisory board shall be a prerequisite to program eligibility for landowners in each county. - C. Agricultural preservation advisory boards shall have the following responsibilities and duties: - (1) To advise the county governing body with respect to the establishment of agricultural preservation districts and the approval of purchases of easements by the Foundation within the county; - (2) To assist the county governing body in reviewing the status of agricultural preservation districts and land under easement; - (3) To advise the Foundation concerning county priorities for agricultural land preservation, and to develop, for consideration by the county governing body, criteria which may expand upon Foundation criteria and priorities relative to size, productive capability, and location of land eligible in the program; - (4) To promote the preservation of agriculture within the county by offering
+A. In each county containing productive agricultural land, the county governing body shall appoint a five-member agricultural preservation advisory board as provided by law (Agriculture Article, §2-504.1).

+B. The appointment of an agricultural preservation advisory board shall be a prerequisite to program eligibility for landowners in each county.

+C. Agricultural preservation advisory boards shall have the following responsibilities and duties:

+(1) To advise the county governing body with respect to the establishment of agricultural preservation districts and the approval of purchases of easements by the Foundation within the county;

+(2) To assist the county governing body in reviewing the status of agricultural preservation districts and land under easement;

+(3) To advise the Foundation concerning county priorities for agricultural land preservation, and to develop, for consideration by the county governing body, criteria which may expand upon Foundation criteria and priorities relative to size, productive capability, and location of land eligible in the program;
-This document is provided as a public resource for reference purposes only.
-Statutory and regulatory provisions can change as a result of legislative and regulatory action, so users are advised to consult the most recent version of the Annotated Code of the Public Laws of Maryland and the Code of Maryland Regulations (COMAR) available from the Maryland Department of Legislative Services at: http://www.mlis.state.md.us/.

-information and assistance to farmers with respect to the establishment of agricultural preservation districts and the purchase of easements; and
+(4) To promote the preservation of agriculture within the county by offering information and assistance to farmers with respect to the establishment of agricultural preservation districts and the purchase of easements; and